Who we are

 Louise Arseneault, Professor of Developmental Psychology

 Louise completed her PhD in biomedical sciences at the University of Montreal and moved to the UK for post-doctoral training at the Social, Genetic and Developmental Psychiatry Centre.
-She has been working with well-known longitudinal cohorts such as the Montreal Longitudinal Cohorts, the Dunedin Multidisciplinary Health and Development Study, the Environmental Risk (E-Risk) Longitudinal Twin Study and the National Child Development Survey (NCDS)
+She has been working with well-known longitudinal cohorts such as the

 Bridget’s research examines experiences of loneliness and mental health in the workplace using qualitative and quantitative methods.
 She joined the team in July 2018 to review the mental health measures in British longitudinal studies and assist in the development of the Catalogue.
 Before joining the project, she completed a Bachelor of Arts (Honours) at the University of Sydney and a Master of Science in Sociology at the University of Oxford.
 Previously, Bridget has worked in research focusing on workplace mental health and the Australian forensic mental health system at the University of New South Wales, the Mental Health Commission of NSW and the University of Oxford.
+She also worked with the team on the Landscaping International Longitudinal Datasets project in 2023.
+In the summer of 2024, Bridget completed her PhD, focused on loneliness and social isolation in the workplace.
+She now works as a postdoctoral researcher on the Atlas of Longitudinal Datasets.

-Elena Triantafillopoulou, Research Assistant
+Elena Triantafillopoulou, Research assistant

 Elena joined the team in March 2022 to assist with the ongoing maintenance and expansion of the mental health measures, studies, and topics included in the Catalogue.
 Prior to joining the group, Elena completed her graduate studies in Developmental Psychology and Psychopathology at King’s College London (MSc with distinction) and before then, her undergraduate studies in Biology and Psychology at the University of Central Florida (BSc cum laude).
 Her research interests include the development of mental health conditions following early life and/or complex trauma and the restoration of wellbeing through treatment.
+Elena also worked on the Landscaping International Longitudinal Datasets project, focusing on the Americas regions.
+She has since supported the formation and development of the Atlas of Longitudinal Datasets, and now splits her time between the Catalogue and the Atlas.

-Malaika Okundi, Research Assistant
+Malaika Okundi, Research assistant

 Barbara Maughan, Emeritus Professor of Developmental Epidemiology